ivadomed/model_seg_sci/README.md

-# Automated Segmentation of the Spinal Cord and Hyperintense Lesions in Acute Spinal Cord Injury
+# Automated Segmentation of Spinal Cord and Hyperintense Lesions in Spinal Cord Injury

-This repository contains the code for deep learning-based segmentation of the spinal cord and T2-weighted hyperintense lesions in acute spinal cord injury (SCI).
-The code is based on the well-known [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet).
+This repository contains the code for deep learning-based segmentation of the spinal cord and hyperintense lesions in spinal cord injury (SCI).
+The code is based on the [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet).

 ## Model Overview